 The Bad Links

 Directory links- While not all directory links are bad, many have been banned or penalized by Google.
 Take the directory below.
 It specifically states on the home page that they make “your business stand out in places like Google.
 Be found by customers looking for what you do.”
 However, that is exactly what you do not want in a directory provider.
 Directories should help you be found on their directory, not on Google.
+So check your website links and how to remove them.

 Blog/forum commenting- Here is another action that by itself is not bad.
 Commenting on a blog post that you like can be very good for building a relationship.
 So can quality, informative forum posts.